hapijs/oppsy/README.md

   - `httpAgents` - the list of httpAgents to report socket information about.
 Can be a single http.Agent or an array of agents objects.
 Defaults to Http.globalAgent.
   - `httpsAgents` - the list of httpsAgents to report socket information about.
 Can be a single https.Agent or an array of agents.
 Defaults to Https.globalAgent.

+The oppsy object is an EventEmitter so it exposes the same API(`.on` and `.emit`) as the Node EventEmitter object.
+After it is started, it emits an "ops" event after a set interval with the collected ops information as the event payload.

 #### oppsy.start(interval)

 Starts an Oppsy object collecting network and server information.